hirosystems/stacks.js/src/auth/README.md

 ## Scopes

 Scopes define the information and permissions an app requests from the user during authentication.
-If no `scopes` array is provided to the `redirectToSignIn` or `makeAuthRequest` functions, the following is requested:
+Requested scopes may be any of the following:

 - `store_write` - read and write data to the user's Gaia hub in an app-specific storage bucket
 - `publish_data` - publish data so that other users of the app can discover and interact with the user
 - `email` - requests the user's email if available

+ If no `scopes` array is provided to the `redirectToSignIn` or `makeAuthRequest` functions, the default is to request `['store_write']`.

 ## Authentication tokens